boolean-uk/react-address-book/README.md

 ![React Address Book](./images/address-book.gif)

-In this exercise you are going to practice `fetch` and `CRUD` with a large form and multiple endpoints.
+In this exercise you are going to practice:
+- Fetching data from a server using `useEffect` and `fetch`
+- Implementing a controlled form
+- Posting data to a server using `fetch`
+- Implementing multiple routes

 Some of the components have been created for you.